unina-sfere/NN4MSP/README.md

 ```

-Plot the average value of the ΔT signals of all of the coaches of train 1 over 50 subgroup (10 minutes worth of data).
+Plot the average value of the DeltaTemp signals of all of the coaches of train 1 over 50 subgroup (10 minutes worth of data).

 ``` python